LiEnby/chovy-sign/README.md

 ----
 **-- If you don't have a hacked PSVita:**

-you will need:
+*you will need:*
-- Any PS1 or PSP game (or demo) from PSN
+- Any PS1 or PSP game (or demo) from the PS Store.
-- Ability to connect PSVita to PC Content Manager (Usb or WiFi)
+- Ability to connect PSVita to PC Content Manager (USB or WiFi)

+*obtaining keys:*
--- Copy an offical PS1 or PSP game to your PC using Content Manager, -- open chovy-sign2
+- Copy an offical PS1 or PSP game to your PC using Content Manager,
+- open chovy-sign2
--- select either PSP or PS1 and click the "Get Keys" button -- click "EBOOT.PBP method",
+- select either PSP or PS1 and click the "Get Keys" button
+- click "EBOOT.PBP method",
--- select the offical PS1 or PSP game you copied;
+- select the offical PS1 or PSP game you copied;
--- click on select "Content Manager" backup
+- click on select "Content Manager" backup

--- you should see the RIF and KEY fields populate,
+- you should see the RIF and KEY fields populate,

 *chovy-sign2 will remember this information for later so you only have to do this part one time;*

+*getting psp or ps1 games:*
---- now select either a PS1 BIN/CUE image or a UMD ISO image.
+- select either a PS1 BIN/CUE image or a UMD ISO image.
---- click "go"
+- click "go"
---- once it finishes, you should be able to find the game availible to be copied over from Content Manager.
+- once it finishes, you should be able to find the game availible to be copied over from Content Manager.

 note: *there may be some issues if you try this while having DLC for the game installed .*